Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Learning from LDP queries

 \end{definition}

-In the subsequent article, $L(X | y)$ may be abbreviated as $L(y)$ if there is no ambiguity about the queried object. $L(y)$ is also referred to as \textit{realized} privacy loss since it depends on the result of a query.
-Let's recall the definition of LDP, which implies that $\forall y, L(y) \le \epsilon$.
-If $\epsilon$ is a tight bound for the query, it indicates $\exists y, L(y) = \epsilon$, representing the worst case of potential privacy loss from a query.
+In the subsequent article, $L(X | y)$ may be abbreviated as $L(y)$ if there is no ambiguity about the queried object. $L(y)$ is also referred to as \textit{realized} privacy loss if the output $y$ is known.
+Let's recall the definition of LDP, which implies that $\forall y, L(y) \le e^\epsilon$.
+If $\epsilon$ is a tight bound for the query, it indicates $\exists y, L(y) = e^\epsilon$, representing the worst case of potential privacy loss (knowledge gain) from a query.
 Thus, the DP guarantee provided by a query can be seen as the \textit{worst-case} privacy loss.
 If we aim to limit the privacy loss for a future query, then the worst-case privacy loss is the metric to consider.
 However, when examining the privacy loss of a composition, we must consider both the realized privacy loss of the executed queries and the worst-case privacy loss of future queries.